-Lesson: Be willing to show some of your humanity—your fears; your hopes; your emotions—on stage.
+Be willing to show some of your humanity—your fears and hopes and emotions—on stage.
 Your audience will appreciate it.

-1. Spend a little more time talking about the audience.
+1. Speak a bit more about the audience

 So, for example, Janine could expand on her point that “it no longer matters what you look like, where you come from, or what you do for a living.”
 She could give examples of different challenges that people might be facing in addition to physical ones and reinforce the point that we are more than our bodies and more than our circumstances.

 I love Janine’s final thought for the audience, and I love the idea of giving everyone a straw.
 However, Janine’s final words were to ask people to raise their straws and join her.
 So at that moment, you had some people clapping, some holding up their straws, some looking for their straws.
 It diminished the power of the moment.